JoshuaOliphant/FakerGPT/README.md

 # FakerGPT

-I library for generating fake test data with LLMs
+A tool for generating fake test data with LLMs.